MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/wraptables-element-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/25/2021
 ms.topic: reference
-title: WrapTables Element (Format)
+title: WrapTables Element
-description: WrapTables Element (Format)
+description: WrapTables Element
 ---
-# WrapTables Element (Format)
+# WrapTables Element

 Specifies that data in a table cell is moved to the next line if the data is longer than the width of the column.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-DefaultSettings Element (Format)
+- DefaultSettings Element
-WrapTables Element (Format)
+- WrapTables Element

 ## Syntax